Naveen359-G/Practice-Terraform/README.md

 - Set a password for your chosen username with sudo passwd username.
 - Now you can SSH into the instance using the password.

-# Conclusion
-This guide shows how to set up a basic AWS infrastructure using Terraform.
+# This guide shows how to set up a basic AWS infrastructure using Terraform.
 You can customize and expand this setup as needed.

+# >> practice.tf
+This Terraform code provisions an EC2 instance with a web server running on it, along with necessary networking configurations like VPC, subnet, and security groups.
+Additionally, it creates an S3 bucket and configures IAM policies and roles to grant the EC2 instance access to the S3 bucket.

+# >> practice2.tf
+provisioning of a multi-tier application infrastructure on AWS, consisting of both a web server (EC2 instance) and a database server (RDS instance).
+It highlights the setup of networking configurations such as VPC, subnets, and security groups, with an emphasis on implementing security best practices.
+Additionally, it mentions the use of Terraform modules to organize the code for reusability, which is a good practice for managing infrastructure as code efficiently.